ActivisionGameScience/ags_conda_recipes/README.rst

 We are not associated with Continuum.

-The examples below build on top of ``Anaconda``, but you don't need to buy a license to do the tutorial.
+The examples below build on top of ``Anaconda``, but you don't need to buy a license if you don't want to.
 After 30 days the ``mkl``, ``iopro``, and ``accelerate`` trials will simply expire and stop working.
 If you don't need ``numpy`` then you won't miss it.